mhx/dwarfs/doc/mkdwarfs.md

     access, so reserve these levels for cases where you only need to access the data infrequently.
-This `-l` option is meant to be the "easy" interface to configure `mkdwarfs`, and it will actually pick defaults for six distinct options: `--block-size-bits`, `--compression`,
+This `-l` option is meant to be the "easy" interface to configure `mkdwarfs`, and it will actually pick defaults for seven distinct options: `--block-size-bits`, `--compression`,
-    `--schema-compression`, `--metadata-compression`, `--window-size` and
+    `--schema-compression`, `--metadata-compression`, `--window-size`,
-    `--order`.
+    `--window-step` and `--order`.
 See the output of `mkdwarfs --help` for a table listing the exact defaults used for each compression level.

   * `-S`, `--block-size-bits=`*value*:
     The block size used for the compressed filesystem.
 The actual block size is two to the power of this value.
-The valid range of this option is from 12 to 28, i.e. block sizes between 4kiB and 256MiB.
-Larger block sizes will offer better compression, but will be slower and consume more memory when actually using the filesystem, as blocks will have to be fully or at least partially decompressed into memory.
-Value between 20 and 24, i.e. between 1MiB and 16MiB, are usually a good compromise.
+Larger block sizes will offer better overall compression ratios, but will be slower and consume more memory when actually using the filesystem, as blocks will have to be fully or at least partially decompressed into memory.
+Values between 20 and 26, i.e. between 1MiB and 64MiB, usually work quite well.

   * `-N`, `--num-workers=`*value*:
     Number of worker threads used for building the filesystem.
 This defaults to the number of processors available on your system.
 Use this option if you want to limit the resources used by `mkdwarfs`.
+    This option affects both the scanning phase and the compression phase.
+    In the scanning phase, the worker threads are used to scan files in the background as they are discovered.
+File scanning includes checksumming for de-duplication as well as (optionally) checksumming for similarity computation, depending on the `--order` option.
+File discovery itself is single-threaded and runs independently from the scanning threads.
+    In the compression phase, the worker threads are used to compress the individual filesystem blocks in the background.
+Ordering, segmenting and block building are, again, single-threaded and run independently.

   * `-L`, `--memory-limit=`*value*:
     Approximately how much memory you want `mkdwarfs` to use during filesystem